Meet the cast of Netflix’s Sex Education season two

 Who’s Ola?
 Ola is the daughter of handyman Jakub, and begins a relationship with Otis on the finish of season one.

 What else has Patricia Allison been in?
-Along with showing in Intercourse Training, Allison had a small position in BBC One’s 2019 adaptation of Les Misérables, whereas she additionally appeared in three episodes of anthology collection Transferring On final yr.
+Along with showing in Intercourse Schooling, Allison had a small function in BBC One’s 2019 adaptation of Les Misérables, whereas she additionally appeared in three episodes of anthology sequence Transferring On final 12 months.

 Mikael Persbrandt performs Jakob Nyman

-Who’s Jakob?
-Jakob is a handyman from Sweden, and is the daddy of Ola.
-He’s a widower, and through collection one develops a relationship with Jean.

 What else has Mikael Persbrandt been in?
-Persbrandt has an intensive record of on-screen credit in his native Sweden and has additionally had small roles in a few blockbuster movies, together with tow of Peter Jackson’s Hobbit films and Man Ritchie’s King Arthur: Legend of the Sword.
+Persbrandt has an in depth record of on-screen credit in his native Sweden and has additionally had small roles in a few blockbuster movies, together with tow of Peter Jackson’s Hobbit motion pictures and Man Ritchie’s King Arthur: Legend of the Sword.

 Samantha Spiro performs Maureen Groff

-Who’s Maureen?
-Maureen is the spouse of Mr Groff and the mom of Adam.
-She is type and caring, however is starting to have doubts in regards to the state of her marriage – with the spark having seemingly gone.

 What else has Samantha Spiro been in?
-Spiro’s most excessive profile display screen position has been in Recreation of Thrones, the place she performed Malessa Tarly, however she additionally has a vastly acclaimed stage profession – twice successful the Olivier Award for Finest Actress in a Musical.
+Spiro’s most excessive profile display function has been in Sport of Thrones, the place she performed Malessa Tarly, however she additionally has a vastly acclaimed stage profession – twice successful the Olivier Award for Finest Actress in a Musical.

 Alistair Petrie performs Mr Groff